 For many years, I had always preferred the subjective genitive rendering "faith(fulness) of Jesus Christ."
 This is how the King James Bible and most other early English Bible translators seemingly interpreted the Greek (from the perspective of modern English eyes).
 The Vulgate also renders it fidem Iesu Christi, which also supports the subjective genitive.
 I have found the subjective genitive edifying because, after all, Christ was the one who was faithful toward God.
 He believed in God when faced with the death of the cross.
 He trusted in God to raise Him from the dead.
 He is also faithful to keep his promises toward us.
 His faith(fulness) was and is the basis of our salvation.
 However, the subjective genitive rendering is also sufficiently ambiguous to allow for some esoteric interpretations.
 For example, the "faith(fulness) of Jesus Christ" holds a key place among certain theologians of the New Perspective on Paul (NPP) school who reject substitutionary atonement and imputed righteousness.
 In particular, I know a couple Bible teachers who believe that the "faith(fulness) of Jesus Christ" is the life force within a person that enables him to become righteous through Christ-produced works that result in transformation of character.
 These teachers believe that when the Apostle Paul said, "his faith is counted for righteousness" in Romans 4:5, he wasn't actually referring to the believer's faith, but to Christ's faith working within the believer.
-I suppose these Bible teachers are on the fringe, but I mention them to demonstrate that the subjective genitive rendering is ambiguous enough to allow for various interpretations.

 In recent months, I was challenged to re-evalute my understanding of πίστεως Ἰησοῦ Χριστοῦ (pisteos Iesou Christou) in Romans 3:22.
 Was the Apostle Paul really talking about the "faith(fulness) of Jesus Christ," or was he talking about "faith in Jesus Christ" where faith in Christ is the instrument God uses to enable people to appropriate to themselves Christ's redemptive work of the cross?
 Grammatically speaking, either rendering is possible.
 The rule to interpreting this type of Greek construction is to rely on the immediate context.
 However, in this case, the problem is that there is currently no consensus in regard to how to interpret these passages.
 There are vehement defenders of both views.